Community Care

 What do I do once I obtain my authorization letter?

-Keep this letter for your records and take it to your first appointment.
-You are responsible for:
+Keep the letter for your records and take it to your first appointment.

-2. Contacting your referring provider if additional services are needed after the authorization expiration date.
+- Ensuring your community provider submits a Request For Services (RFS) form to VA if additional services are needed 60 days before the authorization expiration date.

 How can my VA provider review my community records?

-• Ask the community provider to fax the results of your visit to to be added to your electronic health record for your provider to review.
+Ask the community provider to fax the results of your visit directly to 307-778-7360.
+These records will then be added to your medical record for your VA provider to review.
+Alternatively, you can obtain the community records yourself and bring them to the VA.
+The records will be entered into your medical chart for your provider's review.

 What is the fastest way to contact the VA medical teams?